Any question about Music Sorb and its products?

 The capacity to adsorb and desorb is best explained in The Science Behind Music Sorb.

 Hygrometers are notoriously bad at measuring humidity.
 So tests have been created which anyone can do at home.
 Once you have done the test, you can know how off your hygrometer is in total relative humidity percentage.
-This will allow you to see how well Music Sorb is working for you.
+This will allow you to see how well Music Sorb is working for you my explanation.

 How to Test a Hygrometer